Meteo-Hydro and hydraulic risk activities

-Calamities hitting the domestic territory have taught us that, to effectively protect the life of the people and keep the infrastructures in good condition, we must be able to foresee possible events in an area, identify possible damages and the actions to take before, during and after an emergency: this is precisely the reason why prediction and prevention have taken on increasing importance as compared to what happened in a not too distant past.
+Calamities hitting the domestic territory have taught us that, in order to effectively protect the life of the people and keep the infrastructures in good condition, we must be able to foresee possible events in an area, identify possible damages and the actions to undertake beforehand, during and after an emergency: this is precisely the reason why prediction and prevention have taken on increasing importance as compared to what happened in a not too distant past.

-In the hydrogeologycal risk, prevision activities help to understand expected phenomena, especially extreme meteorological events.
-To achieve this goal, we use tools and sophisticated techniques are used together: applied meteorology, satellite images, weather radars, hydraulic models, etc..
+Prediction activities help to understand expected phenomena, especially extreme meteorological events.
+To achieve this goal, we use tools and sophisticated techniques are used together: applied meteorology, satellite images, weather radars, hydraulic models, etc.

 Prediction tools and monitoring networks allow to implement a warning and surveillance system able to activate well in advance the civil protection machine in case of a planned event whose estimated or measured intensity exceeds the predetermined threshold of criticality in the intensity.
-Exceeding these thresholds will lead to the implementation of activities under the emergency planning and, in particular, those for the safety of people.
+Exceeding such thresholds will lead to the implementation of activities under the emergency planning and, in particular, those for the safety of people and properties.